Science at Rushey Mead Academy enables students to discover what is in the universe and how it works.

-We have eight purpose built science labs and four dedicated classrooms, reflecting the large practical content of our teaching.
+We have eleven purpose built science labs, reflecting the large practical content of our teaching.
 This is supported by a team of qualified technicians and excellent equipment and resources.
 There is a large teaching team from diverse range of subject backgrounds with a history of achieving excellent results.

 KEY STAGE 3

 In KS3 Science, Year 7, 8 and 9 students are taught three lessons of Science per week and are taught in groups based on their ability from teacher assessment, previous test scores, and assessed tasks.